Why Are My Gums BleedingTucson, AZ

 - Stop smoking.
 More than bad for your lungs, using tobacco products is also bad for your oral health.
 Not only can it lead to oral cancer but it also increases your risk for gum disease.

 - Schedule a deep cleaning.
 If you already have gum disease we may recommend that you have a deep cleaning or root planing and scaling procedure.
 This allows the dentist to remove tartar and plaque that has built up underneath the gum tissue.
 The procedure is typically completed in two to four appointments but it works incredibly well for removing the cause of the problem.

-Check out what others are saying about our oral health support services on Yelp: Why Are My Gums Bleeding?
+Check out what others are saying about our oral health support services on Google: Why Are My Gums Bleeding?
 Tucson

 Why do my gums bleed when I brush my teeth?

 When you brush your teeth, the bristles will often go immediately over or next to your gums.
 Gum tissue is sensitive and if you are using a hard toothbrush or brushing too aggressively you can scratch and irritate them.
 Our suggestion is to switch to an electric or battery operated toothbrush because you can get an excellent clean without having to apply a lot of pressure.
 This should provide your gums with needed relief.